cs01/gdbgui/README.rst

                         remotely.
   -g GDB, --gdb GDB     Path to gdb executable or lldb-mi executable.
 Defaults is 'gdb'. lldb
                         support is experimental and not fully functional at this time.
-  -v, --version         Print version
+  -v, --version         Print gdbgui version
-  --debug               The debug flag of this Flask application.
+  --debug               The debug flag of gdbgui.
 Pass this
-                        flag when debugging gdbgui itself to automatically reload the server when changes are detected -n, --no_browser          By default, the browser will open with gdb gui.
-Pass this flag so the browser does not open.
+                        flag when debugging gdbgui itself to automatically reload the server when changes are detected.
+  -n, --no_browser          By default, the browser will open with gdb gui.
+Pass
+                        this flag so the browser does not open.